 We prepared this guide to help answer the common concerns that we are hearing right now from our past, current and prospective clients during this unprecedented time.
 If you have a specific question you would like answered, don’t hesitate to reach out to us.

-A: We are continuing to work hard on our client cases during the government shutdown.
+A: We are continuing to work hard on our client cases.
 We had the technology put in place long before the current crisis to keep working on our current client’s cases including paperless files, internet/web-based office phones, video conferencing, E-fax, and DocuSign.
 Even with many local and state courts closed, we continue the following activities:

 A: No. Having your treatments rescheduled/delayed by your doctor because of Corona-Virus will not be held against you.
 That being said, it is imperative to understand that treatments delayed by your doctor are different than you delaying your own treatment.
 You should continue to follow your doctor’s orders and attend treatments and appointments as directed.

 A: See the answer directly above.
 It is important that you continue to follow the orders of your doctors.
 Most offices have special procedures to protect patients from being scheduled with other patients that are sick or showing signs of having a contagious illness.
 You should attend your doctor appointments and address your concerns related to this issue with your doctor.

 A: We will all be relying more on emails, telephone calls and other forms of communications in the weeks ahead.
 We will try all means to contact you if there is an urgent response that is needed in your case.
 Please keep an eye on your emails and check messages on a regular basis.
 You may email or contact your case manager for more information.